radicle-dev/radicle-upstream/DEVELOPMENT.md

 Then, to execute just this single test, fire up the Cypress GUI:
 `yarn test:debug` and choose the respective `.spec.js` file from the list.

-💡 *Don't forget to remove all `.only` methods from the tests before committing changes, otherwise these tests will be skipped on CI.*

 ### Design System